BSeyfi/CSLearningPathInCS/3-Types.md

 ---
 ## Interfaces
 ### What are *interfaces* in C#?
-*Interface* is a type to declare some services without any implementation.
+*Interface* is a type to declare some services without any implementation\*.
 It can be used by different types with different implementation.

+\* Starting with C# 8.0, interfaces can define *defualt implementation*. (more details later)
 ### How can we use *interfaces* ?
 A `class` or a `struct` can use interfaces by declaring them after the type name, following with a colon.
 The type must implement all members of interfaces.
 ```csharp